yhz0/SQLP/readme.md

 ## Current Issues (TODO List)

+1. Rewrite twosd master to use direction finding, to avoid numerical issues.

 2. (Performance Issue) Profiling needed.
 Probably the subproblem solving is slow because the problem is passed to the solver again and again.
 Should reuse instance.